Pallavighxsh/Insanity/README.md

 🏃 Running the Program

-Open a terminal and navigate to the Desktop (cd ~/Desktop).
+Step 1 - Open a terminal and navigate to the Desktop (cd ~/Desktop).

-Run the script:
+Step 2 - Run the script:

   python3 insanity.py

-Enter the path to your Excel file when prompted, e.g.:
+Step 3 - Enter the path to your Excel file when prompted, e.g.:

   ~/Desktop/dummy_categories.xlsx

 💻 Commands